fredodupoux/SolutionCargo/README.md

 ## Brand Elements

-The website adheres to SolutionCargo's brand identity:
+The website adheres to Solution Cargo's brand identity:
 - Color palette based on the company's official colors
 - Logo integration from provided brand assets
 - Consistent typography using the Inter font family